Richard J. Colten

 Dick holds an AV Preeminent® rating by Martindale-Hubbell®, the highest possible rating awarded by both peers and members of the judiciary, for his legal ability and ethical standards.

 Professional Honors & Activities

 - Selected for inclusion in The Best Lawyers in America in the field of family law in Virginia every year since 1989

-- Consistently recognized as one of the area’s top divorce lawyers in Washingtonian magazine, in both the Virginia and Washington, D.C. metropolitan area editions of Super Lawyers magazine, and in Northern Virginia magazine, and in other print and online publications
+- Consistently recognized as one of the area’s top divorce lawyers in Washingtonian magazine, in both the Virginia and Washington, D.C. metropolitan area editions of Super Lawyers magazine, in Northern Virginia magazine, and in other print and online publications

-- Martindale-Hubbell AV rated attorney for 30 years
+- Martindale-Hubbell AV rated attorney for more than 30 years

 - Listed among Virginia Business magazine’s “Legal Elite” for Family Law

 - Named by BestofUS.com to its list of Best Professional Service Providers in the U.S.